MissTipo/EmpowerLink-Nexus/README.md

 ## 📞 How to Use the Mock Mobile Screen Demo

-On the demo screen, dial:
+On the [EmpowerLink Nexus](https://empower-link-nexus.vercel.app/) demo screen, dial:

 `*999#`